 Equality of Opportunity and Diversity

 Garanti designed the Gender Equality Training Program that is compulsory for all employees.
-The training focused on the gender roles imposed by the society and how they affect the work environment.
+The training focuses on the gender roles imposed by the society and how they affect the work environment.
 Garanti also broadcasted a video on gender equality where Executive Vice Presidents Ebru Dildar Edin and Cemal Onaran informed Garanti employees about the Bank’s projects on the topic.
 Furthermore, Garanti created a video series called “Believe in Yourself” to inspire the women of Garanti.
-In order to raise strong women leaders who are aware of their competencies and capable of managing the challenges in business life, Garanti signed a cooperation agreement with the UN Women Program in 2016.
-Within this framework, Garanti organized Women Leadership Trainings for women at the middle management level in 2017.
+The Gender Equality Guide prepared within the frame of International Women’s Day 2018 celebrations was shared with all employees with the support of the CEO and all EVPs.